dotnet/linker/README.md

 # Trimming Tools

-This repository hosts various tools and msbuild tasks which are used when trimming managed applications with the .NET5 and newer.
+This repository hosts various tools and msbuild tasks which are used when trimming managed applications with .NET 5 and newer.

 ## IL Linker